myseq/myseq.github.io/content/posts/passkeys.md

 The public key is stored on the website or application, and the private key is stored on the user's device.

 To authenticate with a passkey, the user simply needs to unlock their device and select the passkey for the website or application they want to sign in to.
+The website or application will generate a challenge and send it to user's device.
-The user's device will then generate a challenge and send it to the website or application.
+The user's device will sign the challenge and send it back to website or application.
-The website or application will then verify the challenge using the user's public key.
+And the website can verify the challenge using the (user's) public key from the response.

 > In the future, I will try to demonstrate how it can work in reality, and more essential practices on using different types of passkeys.
 > I'll also share some of the challenges to use `passkeys` in the corporate environment.